 8. Bask in the beauty of D.C.’s cherry blossoms

+It’s the true sign of spring in D.C.—the blossoming of its renowned cherry blossoms!
 Tourists come from across the world to bask in their beauty, as well as local Washingtonians.

 Whether you’re looking for the best places to admire the cherry blossoms or how to get involved with National Cherry Blossom Festival and all of its festivities from this month, it’s the perfect way to welcome spring!

-9. Attend spring’s inaugural National Gallery Night
+9. Attend month’s National Gallery Night event

 10. Ring in spring with marvelous music at the Washington National Cathedral

 A treat for all ages, this classical performance by the Cathedral Choral Society will uplift guests through a stunning blend of trumpets, drums, and vocals.
+‘Carmina Burana’ will take place on Sunday, March 1st at 6:00 pm, and ‘Of Love & Spirit’ will take place on Sunday, March 17th at 6:00 pm.

 Extend your visit with a tour of the cathedral’s grounds and stunning cherry trees, or head to one of Cathedral Heights’s many restaurants near the corner of Wisconsin Avenue and Macomb Street.